dspp779/YPBT-api/README.md

 # YPBT Web API

-API to access the information of comments following the movies, such as author name, comment content, and author channel url.
+API to access the information of comments following a given movie, such as author name, comment content, and author channel url.

 ## Routes